In a Wreck but No Ticket Was Issued? It’s Not As Big of a Deal As You Think

 Well, people only receive tickets upon accidents for a selection of reasons.
 You may receive a ticket, or the other party may receive one if there is clear evidence of wrongdoing.
 This means that the police actually saw one of you do something wrong.

 Many times, you’ll call emergency services after the crash.
 Coming to the crash site, for the police officer, does not necessarily tell the whole story.
-Therefore, he or she may not issue a ticket on sight, especially if he or she only showed up after the crash has already occurred.
+Therefore, he or she may not issue a ticket on sight, especially if they only showed up after the crash has already occurred.

 When Can Someone Get a Ticket During a Traffic Accident?